zazuko/rdf-converter/.changeset/soft-dancers-switch.md

 ---
-"@zazuko/rdf-converter": patch
+"@zazuko/rdf-converter": minor
 ---

-Namespace known to prefix.zazuko.com are now prefixed by default
+Namespaces known to prefix.zazuko.com are now prefixed by default